bibinmjose/dsgramner/README.md

 To reproduce the project clone the repository:
 `git clone https://github.com/bibinmjose/dsgramner.git`

+unzip `gramener-usecase-nas` to root folder `/dsgramner` if doesn't exist

 The [ipython notebook](https://bibinmjose.github.io/dsgramner/ipython.html) is in root folder and can be opened in python3.

 `jupyter-notebook National\ Achievement\ Survey.ipynb`

+.html of ipython notebook can be found at `/docs/ipython.html`

 ### Dependencies
 The packages used include :